econia-labs/econia-v5/doc/architecture.md

 ### Eviction

 1. Markets `SHALL` permit a fixed number of orders per side, for example 1000.
 1. Orders `SHALL` be evicted if the ratio formed by their price and the best ask or bid price exceeds a fixed value, for example 10.
 1. When an order is placed, the head and tail of the book for the given side `SHALL` be checked, and evicted if they are below the minimum post size for the market.

-1. Eviction from the middle of the price-time queue `MAY` be incentivized via an eviction bounty program via a public API, where bounty hunters need to pay a deposit, and if the order in question is evictable, then they get back their deposit and an eviction bounty, for example 5 basis points of the posted collateral on the order, deposited straight to the bounty hunter's primary fungible asset store.
-In this schema bounty rate and deposit amount may be tracked as market parameters.
+1. Eviction from anywhere in the price-time queue `MAY` be incentivized via an eviction bounty program via a public API, where bounty hunters are paid a fixed amount of the remaining collateral available on an evictable order, for example 5 basis points, deposited straight to the bounty hunter's primary fungible asset store.

 ### Oracle queries